Introduction to Transgender Inclusion

 - Trans Assistance Project (TAP)

-Is your organization is engaging in efforts to build a transgender inclusive workplace?
+Is your organization engaging in efforts to build a transgender inclusive workplace?
 We’d love to know about it.
 Please tell us more in the comments!